7PAM2015-0509-2023-Team4/Kaggle-Challenge/README.md

 Name - The first and last names of the passenger.
 Transported - Whether the passenger was transported to another dimension.
 This is the target, the column you are trying to predict.
 </ul>

+Test data - Personal records for the remaining one-third (~4300) of the passengers are given in test.csv file.